karthikkumbar/freeform-filter-example/README.md

 - Add `(` for any expression of format `<attribute> <operator> <value>` automatically if user misses to add one
 - Handling the value when certain operators expects two values
     - Example: `dstPort between (80, 120)`
+- Restricts user from using Right and Left arrow keys to move between the expression in the text field.
+We shall support this later and show appropriate drodown when user moves around using left/right arrow keys.
+- Restricts user from using mouse to move the cursor anywhere in the text field.
+We shall support this later and show appropriate drodown when user moves around using mouse click.

 ![alt text](image.png)